agiliq/django-admin-cookbook/docs/optimize_queries.rst

             return obj.villain_set.count()

-This add two extra queries per row in your listview page.
+This adds two extra queries per row in your listview page.
 To fix this you can override the :code:`get_queryset` to annotate the counted fields, and then use the annotated fields in your ModelAdmin methods.

 With the changes, your ModelAdmin field looks like this::